-Mariana obtained her Bachelor of Laws, from the University of Lisbon School of Law (1997) and her Master of Laws (LLM) in advanced corporate law and securities from Columbia Law School, New York (1998).
-She was also named a Harlan Fiske Stone Scholar of Columbia Law School, NY (1998) and received a scholarship from the Luso-American Development Foundation.
+Mariana obtained her Bachelor of Laws from the University of Lisbon School of Law (1997) and her Master of Laws (LLM) in advanced corporate law and securities from Columbia Law School, New York (1998).
+She was also named a Harlan Fiske Stone Scholar of Columbia Law School (1998) and received a scholarship from the Luso-American Development Foundation.

-Mariana lectured on the Master in Business Law in cross-border mergers at the Autonomous University of Madrid and on the Bachelor of Laws in business administration and management at CEU San Pablo University, Madrid.
-She is the founder and coordinator of the Women in Business (WiB) programme at Cuatrecasas and a member of the Women Lawyers' Interest Group Committee of the International Bar Association.
+Mariana lectured on the master's degree in business law in cross-border mergers at the Autonomous University of Madrid and on the bachelor's of law degree in business administration and management at CEU San Pablo University, Madrid.
+She is the founder and coordinator of the Women in Business programme at Cuatrecasas and a member of the Women Lawyers' Interest Group Committee of the International Bar Association.